Rara Tou Limen Haitian Dance Company

 The Eastbay Community Foundation (2007)

-Rara Tou Limen performs "REBIRTH" at the
+Rara Tou Limen performs "ReBIRTH" at the

 SF Ethnic Dance Festival